 Your Affiliate Vendor

 Whether you’re using ShareASale, Impact, Rakuten or one of the dozens of other affiliate solutions on the market, the vast majority of them offer an internal tool to recruit affiliates.
 Impact has one of the more robust offerings - their internal marketplace has a wide variety of categories and criteria filters to find the perfect list of publishers.
 ShareASale has a category-based recruiting tool as well that can be a great jumping off point to find publishers.
-While response rates can be low when recruiting through affiliate platforms, you can at least formulate an affiliate shortlist before finding direct email addresses using a tool like hunter.io to personalize your outreach a bit more.
+While response rates can be low when recruiting through affiliate platforms, you can at least formulate an affiliate shortlist before finding direct email addresses using a tool like hunter.io or Findymail to personalize your outreach a bit more.

 Don’t forget to put a link to your affiliate program application in the footer of your website!
 You want to be discoverable to anyone who has an audience that is interested in promoting your brand.
 You can periodically send an email to your customers letting them know that you have an affiliate program, or even set up a referral program where you reward affiliates for referring your brand to other affiliates!